Introducing GitHub workflow.

 - Misuse can cause looping or recursion and increase costs.

 - There isn’t a graph view, which can be used for debugging, browsing, logging and validating the process.
-It’s not easy to cancel new workflows if there are multiple workflows triggered at the same time (there is no controlled workflows order for the same trigger).
+It’s not easy to cancel new workflows if there are multiple workflows triggered at the same time (there is no controlled workflow order for the same trigger).

 - To achieve a logical and controlled sequence of events, we need to create temporary branches or tags, there is also a need to clean them after.